andersganander/word_hunt/README.md

     -  The site was tested with W3C CSS Validator, without any errors.

 - #### Accessibility
-    - The site was tested for accessibility with Ligthouse and received a good result.
+    - The site was tested for accessibility with Ligthouse and

 ![Lighthouse score]()